Gucci

 Gucci was founded in 1921 by Guccio Gucci (1881–1953) in Florence, Tuscany.
-Under the direction of Aldo Gucci (son of Guccio), Gucci became a worldwide-known brand, an icon of the Italian Dolce Vita period.
+Under the direction of Aldo Gucci (son of Guccio), Gucci became a global brand, and was considered emblematic of the Italian economic miracle.
 Following family feuds during the 1980s, the Gucci family was entirely ousted from the capital of the company by 1993.
-After this crisis, the brand was revived with a provocative 'Porno Chic' props.
-In 1999, Gucci was acquired by the French conglomerate Pinault Printemps Redoute, which later became Kering.
-During the 2010s, Gucci became an iconic 'geek-chic' brand.
+After this crisis, the brand was revived and in 1999 Gucci became a subsidiary of the French conglomerate PPR, which later renamed itself to Kering.

-In 2019, Gucci operated 487 stores for 17,157 employees, and generated €9.628 billion in sales (€8.2 billion in 2018).
-Marco Bizzarri is CEO of Gucci since December 2014, and Alessandro Michele was creative director from January 2015 to November 23, 2022.
-Gucci is a subsidiary of the French luxury group Kering.
+In 2024, Gucci operated 529 stores with 20,032 employees, and generated €7.65 billion in sales.
+Stefano Cantino has been CEO of Gucci since October 2024 and Demna creative director since March 2025.